Experienced Marlboro Bankruptcy Attorney

 Relief from Debts

-Bankruptcy provides two main forms of relief from your debts and protection from your creditors, in addition to other powerful remedies:
+In addition to other powerful remedies, bankruptcy provides these two main forms of relief from your debts and protection from your creditors:

 - Discharge.
-At the conclusion of your bankruptcy case, you are granted a Discharge from the court.
-This is an order legally dissolving your obligation from your debts.
-Creditors can thereafter never take any action to collect those debts.
+At the conclusion of your bankruptcy case, you are granted a discharge from the bankruptcy court.
+This is an order legally dissolving your obligation to repay your debts.
+Creditors can never take any action to collect those debts.
 Not all debts are dischargeable, however, the vast majority of ordinary consumer debts are.
 Some examples of debts which may not be discharged are child support, alimony, recent taxes, student loans, criminal fines, and debts incurred by fraud, criminal activity, or by willful or malicious conduct.

-Credit Counseling.
-Before you file for Bankruptcy, you must complete an approved Credit Counseling briefing.
-Click here to find an approved course in your area.
-You can usually complete the briefing online, but there are also agencies which provide live courses in the area, and you can take the course in Spanish, Portugugese and other languages.
-And, if you don’t have access to a computer, you can take the briefing over the phone.
-There is a fee from about $20 to $50 for these briefings, depending on how and where you take it.
+Before you file for bankruptcy, you must complete an approved Credit Counseling briefing course.
+You can usually complete the briefing course online, and there are agencies which provide the briefing course in Spanish, Portuguese and other languages.
+And, if you don’t have access to a computer, or have a vision or other disability, you can take the briefing over the phone.
+There is a fee from about $25 to $40 for these briefing courses, depending on how and where you take it.
 After your bankruptcy is filed, you must also complete a second course, called the Financial Management Course.
 Most of the same vendors provide this second course also.

 I am ready to learn more.
 What do I do?

-Click here to contact us by email, or call 508-485-4500 today to schedule your no obligation free half-hour initial consultation with an experienced bankruptcy lawyer.
+Call today 508-485-4500 to schedule your no obligation free half-hour initial consultation with an experienced bankruptcy lawyer, or use the handy contact form below to contact us to set it up.

 11 Ways to get out of debt faster!